thinhphat04/repository_2024/README.md

 - Added fake commit commit 0 of 2023-07-18 with count 2 with 2 commits
 - Added fake commit commit 1 of 2023-07-18 with count 2 with 2 commits
+- Added fake commit commit 2 of 2023-07-18 with count 2 with 2 commits